Our Top Picks

-In contrast, while they are high-quality products, the Bubba Landing Net and SF Fly Fishing Landing Net are really only made for one type of fishing (saltwater trophy hunting and catch and release, respectively), and because of that, they don't score highly in the versatility metric.
+In contrast, while they are high-quality products, the Bubba Carbon Fiber and SF Fly Fishing Landing Net are really only made for one type of fishing (saltwater trophy hunting and catch and release, respectively), and because of that, they don't score highly in the versatility metric.

 Ease of Use

 This might be the most important metric we tested.
 If a net's not easy to use, it likely won't be in your fishing arsenal for long.
-A standout in this category is the Bubba Landing Net, with functional style, a nondetachable pole, and a solid grip that made it easy to grab quickly and scoop up the larger fish we caught during testing.
+A standout in this category is the Bubba, with functional style, a non-detachable pole, and a solid grip that made it easy to grab quickly and scoop up the larger fish we caught during testing.

 With its classic construction and limited features, the SF Fly Fishing Landing Net also proved strong in this metric.
-Although it didn't score high in the versatility department, it's purpose-built design means it's about as easy to use as you can get for a fishing net.
-The KastKing Madbite fits the easy to use bill, too.
-It floats, it folds and unfolds smoothly, it has a relatively large hoop opening, and it has a ruler on the handle to measure your catch.
+Although it didn't score high in the versatility department, its purpose-built design means it's about as easy to use as you can get for a fishing net.
+The KastKing Madbite fits the easy-to-use bill, too.
+It floats, folds and unfolds smoothly, has a relatively large hoop opening, and features a ruler on the handle to measure your catch.

 This is a tough metric to determine within a limited time frame.
 But experience, hands-on feel, visual stress on the handle, and materials utilized in the design told our testers a lot.
 There were some standouts based on the initial feel and actual field testing.
 The KastKing Madbite just felt like it was built to last right out of the bag.
 Speaking of bags, though, that's about the only thing that probably wouldn't last long with this net.
 Its bag was already showing distinct signs of wear after a few outings.

-The true king of durability, though, is the Bubba Landing Net.
+The true king of durability, though, is the Bubba Carbon Fiber.
 With a carbon-fiber shaft, aerospace aluminum hoop, and massive rubber grip, we can imagine this thing lasting a very long time with the right care.
 Of course, as the most expensive fishing net we tested, that durability comes at a cost.

 With catch and release becoming more and more popular, we think this is an important metric to include.
 Older nets with their thin string netting material can harm fish and reduce their chances of survival after release.
 Now with new, thicker rubberized netting material, fish can be treated to a much more gentle experience that boosts their chances of surviving and producing even more fish once released.